 The flower cardinalfish are nocturnal feeders , feeding mainly on zooplankton and small benthic organisms.
 During the day they gather in shoals and at night they disperse and feed singly.

 During breeding pairs are formed and once the eggs have been laid the male carries the eggs in his mouth until they hatch.
 During this time the male cannot feed and towards the end of the incubation period the males become quite skinny making the protruding mouth more noticeable.
 This can result in cannibalism with the male eating some of the eggs.
+In the image two above, the males mouth can be seen to be swollen.
+In the images below the enlarged mouth can be seen and in the zoom in, the eggs can be seen in the males slightly open mouth.

 Flower cardinals are not commonly kept in aquariums, but several other species of cardinals are and there is no reason that they could not be kept.